pgdogdev/docs/docs/features/sharding/cross-shard.md

 ## Sorting

 If the client requests results to be ordered by one or more columns, PgDog can interpret this request and perform the sorting once it receives all data messages from all servers.
-For queries that span multiple shards, this feature allows to retrieve results in the correct order.
+For queries that span multiple shards, this feature allows you to retrieve results in the correct order.
 For example:

 ```postgresql
 SELECT * FROM users WHERE admin IS true